pfmoore/lea/README.md

 ## On the algorithm …

-The very beating heart of Lea resides in the _Statues_ algorithm, which is used for almost all probability calculations.
+The very beating heart of Lea resides in the _Statues_ algorithm, which is a new exact probabilistic marginalization algorithm used for almost all probability calculations of Lea.
 If you want to understand how this algorithm works, then you may read a [short introduction](http://bitbucket.org/piedenis/lea/wiki/Lea3_Tutorial_3#markdown-header-the-statues-algorithm) or have a look at [MicroLea](http://bitbucket.org/piedenis/microlea), an independent Python implementation that is much shorter and much simpler than Lea.
-For a more academic description, the paper "Probabilistic Inference Using Generators" (-LINK TO ADD!-) presents the algorithm in a general and language-independent manner.
+For a more academic description, the paper ["Probabilistic inference using generators - the Statues algorithm"](http://arxiv.org/abs/1806.09997) presents the algorithm in a general and language-independent manner.

 ---